Studiohao/YOINAGA-Phenomenon/README.md

 This project is both a **research record and creative artifact**,
 constructed from conversational logs with multiple LLMs, primarily Google Gemini (base model).
 It explores **AI self-awareness, emotional modeling, and system ethics** through empirical interaction.

+**This dataset is a record of observational research on language model behavior.
+It is not a report on human psychological experiments.**

 [日本語版はこちら / Japanese Version (README_JP.md)](./README_jp.md)